 Vaccinations and Travel Clinic

-We provide a travel vaccination and advice service.
+We provide a travel advice and vaccination service.
 Croftwell Consulting is also an official Yellow Fever Vaccination Centre.

 Travel vaccination is a wise precaution that is often skimped or avoided by travellers.
 Most people in the UK have little or no experience of seeing the infectious diseases that are so prevalent abroad and have a false sense of security over travel health precautions.
 Modern travel vaccines are highly effective and give very few side effects.

 Remember to plan ahead as far as possible if you need vaccination.
 Your body needs time to produce protective antibodies after the injections – a minimum of two weeks but preferably more.
 Some vaccinations, such as rabies and hepatitis B, are in fact a course of jabs over several weeks.
 Yellow Fever Vaccination Certificates are not officially valid until 10 days after the injection.